bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:10:43

-That this is even, Like the other, the Whirlpool, I can sort of at least understand why it's seen as some, I mean, I don't agree with the rest of the course.
+That this is even, like the other, the `Whirlpool`, I can sort of at least understand why it's seen as some, I mean, I don't agree with the rest of the course.

 Speaker 1: 00:10:52

-Well, the Whirlpool requires coordinating with other users, right?
+Well, the `Whirlpool` requires coordinating with other users, right?
-Whereas the Ricochet thing does not.
+Whereas the `Ricochet` thing does not.
 It's just your wallet sending a transaction to itself, essentially five times in a row.

 Speaker 0: 00:11:01